linker3000/Z80-Board/README.md

 If you use a discrete 5V supply for the board, remember to keep the GND/0V line of the USB-TTL adapter connected but disconnect its 5V line - do not try to use two power sources at the same time.

+IMPORTANT: Note the jumper on SIO pin 18 (CTSA).
+This pin must be grounded if PORT A is not in use or the line is not being driven.
+If not, PORT B won't function and you'll get no terminal.

 More pictures here: https://imgur.com/a/rGRR2NM

 # Schematic